Information for Prospective Visiting Scholars

 - Berkeley Law Residence Fee: The law school fee for senior visiting scholars is $2,500/semester or $5,000/year.
 The fee for visiting researchers is $600/ semester or $1,200/ year.

 - DS-2019 Fee: There is an administrative fee of $600 charged for the DS-2019 application processing and document needed to secure a J-1 visa.
+To clarify, $500 is for the issuance of the DS-2019 by the Berkeley International Office and $100 is for the FedEx International Priority shipping costs and other Berkeley Law Visiting Scholars Program incidental/administrative expenses.
 Please read the J-1 visa section below.

 The visiting scholar application process consists of three parts: 1) Law School acceptance, 2) UC Berkeley Graduate Division (VSPA) approval, and 3) Berkeley International Office approval for J-1 Exchange Visitor Visa.